maciejbaranowski/wallpapers-frontend/Backlog.md

 * Add contact information
 * Add searching by author
 * Implement rating system
+* Add meta tags in index.html
+* Add some content for SEO

 ## Back-end part
 * Improve SQL searching for ąźćł-like characters